Aniket-Todkar23/Certifcate-Validator/PRESENTATION_README.md

 ### **Our Solution: AI-Powered Certificate Authentication Platform**

-The Certificate Validator is a comprehensive digital platform that revolutionizes the academic certificate verification process through:
+PramanMitra is a comprehensive digital platform that revolutionizes the academic certificate verification process through:

 #### **Core Solution Components:**